kamil00110/Maerklin-6050-and-6023-communication-documentation/README.md

 - 6021: supports `F1-4`
 - 6022: dosnt support `F1-4`, only Train addresses `10`,`20`,`30`,`40`
 - 6023/6223: dosnt support `F1-4`, only Train addresses `10`,`20`,`30`,`40`, has an integraded Serial Interface, only supports `4` s88 modules
-- 6027: dcc support, supports `F1-4`, frezzes when to much data is sent
+- 6027: dcc support, supports `F1-4`, frezzes when to much data is sent, Addresses 1-127 should be supported by the hardware
-- 6028: dcc support, supports `F1-4`, frezzes when to much data is sent //untested but should be the same as `6027`
+- 6028: dcc support, supports `F1-4`, frezzes when to much data is sent, Addresses 1-127 should be supported by the hardware //untested but should be the same as `6027`
-- 6030: dcc support; higher voltage for gauage 1 trains, supports `F1-4`, frezzes when to much data is sent //untested but should be the same as `6027`
+- 6030: dcc support; higher voltage for gauage 1 trains, supports `F1-4`, frezzes when to much data is sent Addresses 1-127 should be supported by the hardware //untested but should be the same as `6027`

 ## Aditional info
 Things that dont work: When a Control 80/80f or control unit has a loco address selected then it will be inpossible to controll the loco with a 6050 interface.
 It may even crash to 6027.
+Addresses over `80` `(81-127)` are suported on the `6027/6028/6080` but are limited to `99` (control 80f) but can be send vith the 6050/6051 interface
 The interface modules are able to switch the Led on the 6040 Keyboard but they can't recive data when somone uses the 6040 Keybord, Control 80/80f or Control Units externaly.